 The LaGrande facility (river mile 42.7) consists of a 192-foot-high concrete gravity dam impounding LaGrande reservoir.
 The LaGrande reservoir has a surface area of 45 acres and contains 2,700 acre-feet of total storage.
 The LaGrande reservoir is situated in a deep, precipitous canyon, extending a distance of 1.5 miles to the base of Alder dam.
 LaGrande Dam has a large reinforced concrete spillway with an 80,000-cfs capacity.
 The dam diverts flows into a 6,400-foot-long underground tunnel, which terminates at a steel penstock leading to a manifold structure serving five individual penstocks for each of five generating units in the LaGrande powerhouse.
 The 1.7-mile-long LaGrande bypassed reach is situated in a deep gorge between LaGrande Dam and the LaGrande powerhouse (FERC 1997).

-Tacoma maintains about 1,113 acres of project land around Alder and LaGrande reservoirs for project operations and related recreation facilities.
+The project includes about 1,113 acres of land around Alder and LaGrande reservoirs for project operations and related recreation facilities.
 Most of Alder Lake’s shoreline is contiguous with lands of the Mt.
 Baker-Snoqualmie National Forest, the Washington Department of Natural Resources (WDNR), and Weyerhaeuser Timber Company.
 About 177 acres of project lands are dedicated to developed recreation.
 Recreational use at the project is confined to the lands and waters of Alder Lake, which includes about 28 miles of shoreline.
 Tacoma operates and maintains three recreation facilities on the northern shores of Alder Lake: Alder Lake Park, Sunny Beach Point Day-use Area, and Rocky Point Day-use Area.
 The WDNR also operates and maintains a campground with a boat launch on the south shoreline of Alder Lake (FERC 1997).

 The Nisqually project was relicensed in 1997 based on consultations with state and federal resource agencies and the Nisqually Tribe.
 These consultations resulted in new operating conditions to provide increased minimum flows in the bypassed reach and modified flows overall to provide for minimum flows in the river below the LaGrande powerhouse.
 There are anadromous fish (salmon species that spawn in fresh water and migrate to saltwater) in the lower portion of the LaGrande bypassed reach.
 There are historic barriers to fish passage in the LaGrande gorge.
 The Nisqually Tribe has treaty fishing rights in the Nisqually River, and operates the Clear Creek Hatchery downstream of the project area.

-March 12, 2014: The City of Tacoma’s Nisqually Hydroelectric Project has been recertified for a third five year term of low impact certification.
+March 12, 2014: The City of Tacoma’s Nisqually River Hydroelectric Project has been recertified for a third five year term of low impact certification.
 The effective certification date is April 15, 2013 and it will expire April 15, 2018.

-May 15, 2013: LIHI has received an application for recertification of the Nisqually Hydroelectric Project.
+May 15, 2013: LIHI has received an application for recertification of the Nisqually River Hydroelectric Project.
 The application can be found below in the “Files” section.

-August 28, 2008: The Nisqually Hydroelectric Project has been recertified for a second five year term of low impact certification, as it continues to meet all of LIHI’s eight environmentally rigorous criteria addressing river flows, water quality, fish passage and protection, watershed health, endangered species protection, cultural resources, recreation use and access, and whether or not the dam itself was recommended for removal.
+August 28, 2008: The Nisqually River Hydroelectric Project has been recertified for a second five year term of low impact certification, as it continues to meet all of LIHI’s eight environmentally rigorous criteria addressing river flows, water quality, fish passage and protection, watershed health, endangered species protection, cultural resources, recreation use and access, and whether or not the dam itself was recommended for removal.

-April 19, 2008: The Low Impact Hydropower Institute has received an application for recertification of the Nisqually Hydroelectric Project, located on the Nisqually River in Washington.
+April 19, 2008: The Low Impact Hydropower Institute has received an application for recertification of the Nisqually River Hydroelectric Project, located on the Nisqually River in Washington.

-September 17, 2003: The Nisqually Hydroelectric Project has been certified as low impact for a five year term, effective April 15, 2003 and expiring April 15, 2008.
+September 17, 2003: The Nisqually River Hydroelectric Project has been certified as low impact for a five year term, effective April 15, 2003 and expiring April 15, 2008.
 It is the third hydropower facility to earn LIHI certification in Washington State, and the eighth nationwide.